mongodb/docs/source/includes/prerequisites-for-adding-existing-deployment-to-automation.rst

   rather than the Automation.
 To prevent this issue, ensure the ``mongod`` service is disabled before you add your deployment to Automation:

-  - Verify whether the `mongod` service is enabled:
+  1. Verify whether the `mongod` service is enabled:

   .. code-block:: sh

      sudo systemctl is-enabled mongod.service

-  - If the service is enabled, disable it:
+  2. If the service is enabled, disable it:

   .. code-block:: sh

      sudo systemctl disable mongod.service

-- If the |mms| project does not have authentication settings enabled, but the MongoDB process requires authentication, add the {+mdbagent+}
-  user for the |mms| project with the appropriate roles.

-  - The import process displays the required roles for the user.
-  - The added user becomes the project's {+mdbagent+} user.
+- If the |mms| project doesn't have authentication settings enabled but the MongoDB process requires authentication, add the {+mdbagent+} user for the |mms| project with the appropriate roles.
+The import process displays the required roles for the user.
+The added user becomes the project's {+mdbagent+} user.

 - If the |mms| project has authentication settings enabled, add the
   |mms| project's {+mdbagent+} user to the MongoDB process.